 Apep was known by many epithets, such as “the evil lizard”, “the encircler of the world”, “the enemy” and “the serpent of rebirth”.
 He was not worshipped, he was feared, but was possibly the only god (other than The Aten during the Amarna period) who was considered to be all powerful.
 He did not require any nourishment and could never be completely destroyed, only temporarily defeated.

 Apep led an army of demons that preyed on the living and the dead.
 To defeat this malevolent force a ritual known as “Banishing Apep” was conducted annually by the priests of Ra.
 An effigy of Apep was taken into the temple and imbued with all of the evil of the land.
 The effigy was then beaten, crushed smeared with mud and burned.
 Other rituals involved the creation of a wax model of the serpent which was ritually dismembered and the burning of a papyrus bearing an image of the snake.
 The “Book of Apophis” is a collection of magical spells from the New Kingdom which were supposed to repel or contain the evil of the serpent.

-Apep was hated and feared by the Egyptians, but two of the Hyksos rulers chose his name as their coronation names (although they used a slightly different spelling).
+Apep was hated and feared by the Egyptians, but two of the Hyksos rulers took his name as their coronation name (although they used a slightly different spelling).